CiscoISE/terraform-provider-ciscoise/docs/resources/allowed_protocols.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on AllowedProtocols.
-  This resource allows the client to update an allowed protocol.
-    This resource deletes an allowed protocol.
-    This resource creates an allowed protocol.
+  This resource allows the client to update an allowed protocol.This resource deletes an allowed protocol.This resource creates an allowed protocol.
 ---

 # ciscoise_allowed_protocols (Resource)

 It manages create, read, update and delete operations on AllowedProtocols.

-  This resource allows the client to update an allowed protocol.
+  - This resource allows the client to update an allowed protocol.
-  This resource deletes an allowed protocol.
+  - This resource deletes an allowed protocol.
-  This resource creates an allowed protocol.
+  - This resource creates an allowed protocol.

 ## Example Usage